 Weconomics on Dutch television (RTL-Z)

 In this RTL-Z television broadcast, recorded on the High Tech Campus in Eindhoven, Weconomics CEO Paul Bessems talks about the digital assembly line, blockchain and Weconomics.
 The broadcast also shows how Weconomics supports startups such as Bistroo and 2bSMART in the development of their network.
 Bistroo is the next generation online food platform.
 Designed to serve consumers with an all-in-one food experience.
 2bSMART supports organizations in understanding and applying IoT sensors, blockchain and smart contracts technology.
 This broadcast shows how important it is to work together in digital ecosystems.
 Weconomics is the ‘inventor’ of the blockchain based digital assembly line.
 Weconomics helps leaders, entrepreneurs and professionals navigating towards a sustainable, decentralized and digital society.
 The purpose of their work is to improve productivity by reducing digital waste and therefore creating surplus for sustainability.
 Weconomics combines modern organizational science with disruptive data technologies such as the internet of things, blockchain and artificial intelligence.
+See video.